Ancient village of Voru

 Voru is one of the most ancient villages in Tajikistan.
-The village situated at 2200 m above sea level and belongs to the Sughd region in the Northern part of Tajikistan and in the Fann mountains.
+The village is situated at 2200 m above sea level and belongs to the Sughd region in the Northern part of Tajikistan and in the Fann mountains.
 Voru lies in the western part of the Fann Mountains and the northern part of the Gisar ranges and east of the famous trekking destination of Seven Lakes (Haftkul).
-Voru village is also surrounded by numerous attractive lakes like the lake “Alo” in the Amshud gorge about 3000 m above sea level, lake Khushkhunda and Nahang.
+Voru village is also surrounded by numerous other attractive mountain lakes like the lake “Alo” in the Amshud gorge about 3000 m above sea level, lake Khushkhunda and Nahang.
 The reason to visit Voru is the peculiar way of how the village has been built, the rural old style way of life and the amazing nearby nature.

-The area of the Voru is covered by green gorges and high mountains and appears extremely scenic.
-During the sunny days high capped picks are visible from the village.
-River, gorges, ravines, and mountain slopes are circled with the forests and thickets all around.
-Here grow numerous of rare medicinal plants also growing in these mountains.
-Furthermore, the area rich with maple, birch, wild poplar, barberry, currant and warty cherry.
+The area of the Voru is covered by green gorges and high mountains and is extremely scenic.
+During sunny days, the nearby high capped peaks are well visible from the village.
+Rivers, gorges, ravines and mountain slopes are surrounded with the forests and thickets everywhere and there are several rare medicinal plants also growing in these mountains.
+Furthermore, the area rich with maple, birch, wild poplar, barberry, currant and wild cherry.

-The mountains inhabit a variety of wild animals such as mountain goats on the cliffs, the snow leopard at the height of the snow-capped mountains and on the slopes of the mountains, the red bear, lynx, marmot, wild boar, wolf, fox, porcupine, and rat.
-There is also a diverse bird world.
-On the heights of the meadows sweet-voiced birds ular (mountain turkey), stone partridge, and along with the river black starlings and sweet-voiced nightingales chirp.
-Particularly in spring and summer, the chirping of different birds doubles the beauty of nature and the pleasant scenery.
+The mountains inhabit a variety of wild animals such as mountain goats on the cliffs, the snow leopard at the height of the snow-capped mountains and on the slopes of the mountains, the red bear, lynx, marmot, wild boar, wolf, fox, porcupine and rat.
+There is also a diverse bird world here.
+On the heights of the meadows sweet-voiced birds like ular (mountain turkey), stone partridge and river black starlings chirp with the nightingales.
+Particularly in spring and summer, the chirping of different birds doubles the beauty of nature and the pleasant scenery of Voru.

 Voru houses and residents